-When we run communication skills training in Glasgow and Edinburgh, I’m often asked about the mistakes I’ve made.
+When we run communication skills training, I’m often asked about the mistakes I’ve made.

-I’ve always been a big believer in being honest about your mistakes to learn from them.
+I’ve always been a big believer in being honest about these.

-And today, for fun and learning, I’ve decided to broadcast them too.
+And today, I’ve decided to broadcast them too.

 So here are seven of them, and what I’ve learned along the way.